 So, when our family moved back to the U.S. when our daughter was three, we tried to keep the spirit of this parenting style alive in all kinds of small ways — like by remembering things like…

 - Kids can sit at a table — and stay there.
 Generally, in Vienna, one did not see kids roaming around with food in hand, or eating a bite, running off, and then coming back for more.
-During my daughter’s first few weeks in daycare there (she was 14 months), I watched as the teachers taught the kids to eat only while seated.
+During my daughter’s first few weeks in daycare there, I watched as the teachers taught the kids to eat only while seated.
 The eight toddlers would gather around a tiny table for a snack, and when they inevitably wandered off, bread in hand, the teachers would gently coax them back to the table.
 “We eat here,” they’d say.
 No punishment, no big deal, just: this is the way we do this.
-Eventually the kids understood that you cannot play with blocks with apple slices clenched in both fists.
+Eventually the kids understood that you cannot play with blocks while clenching apple slices in both fists.

 - Kids can (and must) greet strangers politely.
 Austrian culture is absolutely berserk over hellos and goodbyes.
 You literally cannot leave a store without saying goodbye to everyone six times in three different ways.
 Kids are no exception.
 They are taught to say hello and goodbye when they enter or leave a space, and it’s considered rude to ignore this ritual.
 Just because they’re little doesn’t mean they can live in their own worlds.